Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 Covering SQL in detail is out of scope, but we basically need to create a new schema, create the tables, and load in the data.
 The actual SQL required after this stage is minimal.

 There are three tables in my design:
-- The main table, called "Ingredient", which contains each ingredients name, effects (in a "Yes/No" format), weight, and cost.
+- The main table, called "Ingredient", which contains each ingredient's name, effects (in a "Yes/No" format), weight, and cost.
 - I then added an "Effect" table to store information about each effect, mainly if it's a positive or negative effect (i.e. useful or harmful, e.g. 'Strength' vs 'Poison', you can only use potions on yourself in Morrowind.
 This changes in later games in the series).
 - I also added a "Tool" table to store some information about the tools used in alchemy.

 The purpose of each of these tables is explained in more detail later.

 To create these tables (with no data) we run the following script.
 You can just copy and paste the contents and run them, or run it as a script.
-Very large scripts are better run as files as, I'm guessing, the graphical overhead of showing each lines success or failure is significant.
+Very large scripts are better run as files as, I'm guessing, the graphical overhead of showing each line's success or failure is significant.
 Note the below is an *excerpt*.
 Please use the actual file from the repo.

 *database/[create_tables.sql](https://github.com/Cameron-n/Morrowind-Alchemy/blob/main/database/create_tables.sql)*
 ```sql